 Offering year-round, world-class fishing, anglers love Port Colborne.
 Access to Lake Erie and the Upper Niagara River provides some of the best bass fishing from June to November.
 Lake Erie, the smallest of the Great Lakes in terms of volume, measures 241 miles from east to west, 57 miles from north to south, and has a depth of 62 feet.
 Because it warms rapidly in the spring and summer and freezes frequently in the winter, Lake Erie is an ideal location to catch the spring and fall salmon and trout run.
 It is also recognized as one of the province’s best spots for perch.

-See the Boating & Fishing pages for more information.
+See Sugarloaf Marina webpage for more information.

 Cycling